Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 especially on the vector-parallel code which is listed as siesta-4.1b-LX.tar.gz in the reference.

-This SIESTA code of siesta-4.1-b4gccAM.tar.gz here is supplied with the electric field of the form E0 * sin(kx-omega*t), at Src/m_efield.F (Ref.5).
+This SIESTA code of siesta-4.1-b4gccAM.tar.gz here is supplied with the electric field of the form E0 * sin(kx-omega*t), at Src/m_efield.F.
-The microwaves by THz are simulated with the SIEATE-4.1 code.
+The microwaves by THz ranges are simulated with the SIEATE-4.1 code.
-Water below the zero degree Celsius is frozen and stands still for 1 GHz, while the water in 1 THz reacts and the temperature grows at microwaves.
+The water below the zero degree Celsius is frozen and stands still for 10 GHz (Ref.
+5), while the water in 5 THz reacts to the electric field and the temperature rises at far-infrared radiation (Ref.
+6).

 ### Generic Parallel SIESTA Code ###